This is a sub-page of Prerelease:Banjo-Kazooie.

 Is there any more info out there on the Giant?
 (Specifically, anything connecting him to Dream?)

 - Banjo: Not much is known about Banjo's Dream incarnation, other than that he was named after Nintendo president Hiroshi Yamauchi's grandson[footnote 2] and did not (yet) play the banjo.
 His backpack in particular (not shown in the concept art below) was inspired by Japanese randoseru, after the team had visited Japan to attend a show and saw many school-aged children wearing them as a fashion statement.
-Despite the presence of a sword in the concept art, artist Steve Mayles says he never actually used one in-game; his model was also said to have a smaller head than his final Banjo-Kazooie model (more along the lines of how he would be portrayed in Super Smash Bros.
+Despite the presence of a sword in the concept art, artist Steve Mayles says he never actually used one in-game; he was also said to have had a slightly less cartoony build than his final Banjo-Kazooie model (more along the lines of how he would be portrayed in Super Smash Bros.
 Ultimate).

 - Bully: A secondary character, possibly of the troll persuasion, that would antagonize Edson.

 - Dinger: A dog that Edson finds and rescues in Glitter Gulch Mine at the start of the game.
 His original name was "Scratt", a variant of which would make it into Tooie as the name of a Styracosaurus NPC.

 - The Giant: The presumed antagonist of the SNES version.
 The team has confirmed that a giant was the main villain of Banjo before Gruntilda was conceived, but the "Land of Giants" subtitle and the music track "Giant" imply that at least one would have played a large role in Dream as well.

 - Tiptup: Like Blackeye, Tiptup was originally created for Dream and then transplanted into Banjo.
 His name was later given to one of the main characters of Diddy Kong Racing, who was in need of one and just happened to also be a turtle.